-- 17. As of June 2005 (date of issue), this HKSA conforms with International Standard on Auditing (ISA) 580, "Management Representations".
+- 17. As of [date of issue] (date of issue), this HKSA conforms with International Standard on Auditing (ISA) 580, "Management Representation".
 Compliance with the requirements of this HKSA ensures compliance with ISA 580. - 18.
 Additional local explanation is provided in footnote 1 and additional local guidance is provided in footnote 2 of the Appendix.